-- The building must be designated as a local historic landmark at the time of application or an application for local landmark status must be filed and pending.
-Application may be made for an award under the DPRP prior to final designation; however, request for funding under this component will not be approved prior to the building receiving designation as a local historic landmark. - All work must be reviewed and approved by the Planning and Development Department for consistency with the United States Secretary of Interior Standards and applicable design guidelines during application processing and for verification upon completion and request for funding. - 3.
+The building must be designated as a local historic landmark at the time of application or an application for local landmark status must be filed and pending.
+Application may be made for an award under the DPRP prior to final designation; however, request for funding under this component will not be approved prior to the building receiving designation as a local historic landmark.

+- All work must be reviewed and approved by the Planning and Development Department for consistency with the United States Secretary of Interior Standards and applicable design guidelines during application processing and for verification upon completion and request for funding. - 3.
 This HPRR Forgivable Loan component may include up to: - a.
 75% of eligible costs for the Restoration or Rehabilitation of the building Exterior - b.
 75% of eligible costs for the Restoration of Historic features on the building Interior - c.
 30% of eligible costs for the Rehabilitation of the building Interior; and - d.
 20% of eligible costs for General Requirements and Overhead of the GC - 4.
-Funding attributable to the HPRR Forgivable Loan may not exceed 30% of Total Development Cost. - 5.
-Downtown Preservation and Revitalization Program funding in the amount of the HPRR Forgivable Loan component will be forgiven 20% per year over the first five years of the loan. - 6.
-This funding component of the Downtown Preservation and Revitalization Program will be interest free.
+Funding attributable to the HPRR Forgivable Loan may not exceed 30% of Total Development Cost. - DPRP loan funding in the amount of the HPRR Forgivable Loan component will be forgiven 20% per year over the first five years of the loan.
+This funding component of the DPRP loan will be interest free.